lumina-desktop/lumina-docs/luminaplugins.rst

 .. _luminapanelplugin2:

 .. figure:: images/luminapanelplugin2.png
+   :scale: 100%

 :numref:`Figure %s: Application Menu <luminapanelplugin2>`

 Adds an application menu that contains a shortcut to your home directory, a shortcut to the operating system’s graphical software management utility (if there is one), a shortcut to the operating system’s Control Panel (if it provides one), and a list of installed software sorted by categories.
 This plugin is also considered a primary menu, like the start button, and will open when the :kbd:`Windows` key is pressed.

 .. _Battery Monitor: